 {{ articleContent|safe }}

-In addition,archiveDetailthe tag also provides,renderParameter, allows you to manually control the conversion from Markdown to HTML.
-When you turn off the Markdown editor in the content settings, but the article content is still in Markdown format, you can userender=trueParameter is forced to be converted:
+Furthermore,archiveDetailthe tags also providerenderParameters, allow you to manually control the conversion from Markdown to HTML.
+When you turn off the Markdown editor in the content settings, but the article content is still in Markdown format, you can userender=trueThe parameter is forced to be converted:

 <div>文档内容:{% archiveDetail archiveContent with name="Content" render=true %}{{archiveContent|safe}}</div>

-If you want to get the original Markdown text without any conversion (for example, if you want to use a JavaScript library for custom rendering on the front end), you can userender=false:
+On the contrary, if you want to obtain the original Markdown text without any conversion (for example, if you want to use a JavaScript library for custom rendering on the front end), you can userender=false:

 <div>原始Markdown内容:{% archiveDetail archiveContent with name="Content" render=false %}{{archiveContent|safe}}</div>

-By following these steps, you can not only easily create content using Markdown in the AnQi CMS, but also ensure that these contents are presented professionally, accurately, and beautifully on the website front end.This will undoubtedly greatly enhance your content creation efficiency and the user experience of your website.
+By following these steps, you can not only easily create content using Markdown in Anqi CMS, but also ensure that these contents are presented professionally, accurately, and beautifully on the website front-end.This will undoubtedly greatly enhance your content creation efficiency and website user experience.

-Q2: I have inserted mathematical formulas or flowcharts into the article, but they only display as raw code or text, and are not rendered as charts or formulas.
+Q2: I inserted mathematical formulas or flowcharts into the article, but they only display as raw code or text and are not rendered as charts or formulas.
 How can I solve this?

-A2: Rendering mathematical formulas (such as LaTeX) and flowcharts (such as Mermaid) requires specific JavaScript libraries to be processed on the client side.Although the Anqi CMS backend will convert these Markdown contents to standard HTML, the browser cannot recognize and render them if the corresponding JS library is not introduced on the frontend.base.htmlthe file<head>Tags have correctly introduced CDN links and initialization code for MathJax (used for mathematical formulas) and Mermaid (used for flowcharts).
+A2: Rendering of mathematical formulas (such as LaTeX) and flowcharts (such as Mermaid) requires specific JavaScript libraries to be processed on the browser side.Although the Anqi CMS backend will convert this Markdown content to standard HTML, the browser will not be able to recognize and render it if the corresponding JS library is not introduced on the front end.Make sure you have followed the instructions in the article, in your template'sbase.htmlthe file<head>In the tag, the CDN link and initialization code for MathJax (used for mathematical formulas) and Mermaid (used for flowcharts) were correctly introduced.

-Q3:archiveDetailTagsrenderWhat is the parameter used for?
-In what situations do I need to use it?
+Q3:archiveDetaillabel'srenderWhat is the role of the parameter?
+In what circumstances do I need to use it?